zitadel/zitadel/docs/docs/quickstarts/secure-api/go.md

 back `ok` and the current timestamp.
 On `/protected` it will respond the same but only if a valid access_token is sent.
 The token must not be expired and the API has to be part of the audience (either client_id or project_id).

-Make sure to fill the var issuer with your own domain.
-This is the domain of your instance you can find it on the instance detail in the Customer Portal or in the Console.
+Make sure to fill the var `issuer` with your own domain.
+This is the domain of your instance you can find it on the instance detail in the ZITADEL Cloud Customer Portal or in the ZITADEL Console.
 ```go
 package main